zer0def/nginxinc-kubernetes-ingress/docs/content/installation/running-multiple-ingress-controllers.md

 ---
+docs: DOCS-606
+doctypes:
+- ''
 title: Running Multiple NGINX Ingress Controllers

-description: "Learn how to run multiple NGINX Ingress Controllers."
+toc: true
 weight: 400
-doctypes: [""]
-aliases:
-    - /multiple-ingress-controllers/
-toc: true
-docs: "DOCS-606"
 ---

+This document describes how to run multiple NGINX Ingress Controllers.

-This document explains the following topics:
+It explains the following topics:

 - Ingress class concept.
 - How to run NGINX Ingress Controller in the same cluster with another Ingress Controller, such as an Ingress Controller for a cloud HTTP load balancer, and prevent any conflicts between the Ingress Controllers.